joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/12/09/us/politics/biden-lloyd-austin-defense-secretary.html?searchResultPosition=4

 **Disney to Reveal Plans to Turbocharge Streaming Offerings**\
 `Some big-budget movies will first go to theaters.
-Others offerings will debut online.
+Other offerings will debut online.
 All will ultimately strengthen Disney+.`\
 https://nytimes.com/2020/12/09/business/media/disney-plus-new-movies.html?searchResultPosition=5

 **Biden Picks Katherine Tai as Trade Representative**\